atreyasha/spp-explainability/docs/develop.md

 2. Documentation and clean-code

+    1.  consider removing NLU term and just keep the task as intent-detection, as mentioned on the repo

-    1.  find better naming for mimic/oracle models which is based on research terminology -\> right now mix of neural and regex is being used; it would be good to have something more firm
+    2.  find better naming for mimic/oracle models which is based on research terminology -\> right now mix of neural and regex is being used; it would be good to have something more firm

-    2. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    3. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    3.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length
+    4.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length

-    4.  add a comment above each code chunk which explains inner mechanisms better
+    5.  add a comment above each code chunk which explains inner mechanisms better

-    5.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+    6.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-    6.  add information on best model downloads and preparation -\> add these to Google Drive later on
+    7.  add information on best model downloads and preparation -\> add these to Google Drive later on

-    7.  add pydocstrings to all functions and improve argparse documentation
+    8.  add pydocstrings to all functions and improve argparse documentation

-    8.  provide description of data structures (eg. data, labels) required for training processes and lowercasing
+    9.  provide description of data structures (eg. data, labels) required for training processes and lowercasing

-    9.  update/remove git hooks depending on which features are finally used, eg. remove pre-push hook
+    10. update/remove git hooks depending on which features are finally used, eg. remove pre-push hook

-    10. test download and all other scripts to ensure they work
+    11. test download and all other scripts to ensure they work

 ### Future programming